inzilico/genome-partition-with-determinant/README.md

-# Genome partition with determinant of LD-matrix
+# Genome Partitioning Using Determinant of LD Matrix

 ## Description

+The repo contains the scripts applied in the [article](DOI: 10.1093/nargab/lqaf024)

 ## Use cases